January 12, 2018

 Because of the number each year of misunderstandings among students about the definition of academic fraud, instructors are encouraged to address this subject in their classes.
 It is also recommended that these standards be distributed in writing to the class and posted in Collab.

 The College's add, drop, and withdrawal dates carry no provision for any "one time grace period", student rumor to the contrary.
-Please include the dates below on your course syllabus and announce them in class.
+Please include the drop, add and class withdrawal dates on your course syllabus and announce them in class.
 You are also encouraged to have, if possible, at least one graded assignment before the withdrawal date.

 MANAGING COURSE ENROLLMENTS